 Your bedroom is where you’ll spend approximately a 3rd of your life.
 Making the place you lay your head sleep-friendly is one of the key parts of building good sleep hygiene, and yet it’s something many people rarely even consider.

 Invest in a very good mattress and pillows.
 Your bed should be as comfortable as possible.
 Want to know where you can get the most comfortable sleeping products for your bedroom?
 Livpure offers a wide range of mattresses and pillows for your sleeping needs, and other sleep products as well.
 Say bye to all your worries and body aches with a Livpure mattress and pillow.

 Install blackout curtains or blinds so that no light gets in during early mornings.
-If this isn’t possible, try getting a sleep mask instead.
-Make your room a screen-free zone: phones, computers, and tablets don’t get a place where your bed is.
-Keep the area cool – a temperature of 15.5 to 19.5 degrees Celsius is best for sleep.
+Make your room a screen-free zone: phones, computers, and tablets shouldn’t be where your bed is.
+Maintain a temperature of 15.5 to 19.5 degrees Celsius which is ideal for sleep.

 How to Handle Pre-D day Insomnia

 Understandably, many of us experience pre-D day insomnia.
 Such a large amount of different emotions can keep you up – worry, excitement, butterflies within the stomach, or perhaps timidity.
 Practicing proper sleep hygiene, and building a concrete sleep routine, will make it much easier to sleep the night before your D day.
 But even then, you might find something that keeps you awake.
-If this happens to you, here is what we recommend.
+If that’s the case for you, here is what we recommend.